 - Soft tissue mass

-- Herniated disc- the symptoms mimics a herniated disc but can be easily differentiated.
-Normally the sensation of pins and needle runs down the complete limb in cases of herniated disc and Straight leg raise worsens the condition while not affect with hyperpronation in neutral leg position.
+- Herniated disc– The symptoms mimic a herniated disc but can be easily differentiated.
+Normally the sensation of pins and needles runs down the complete limb in cases of a herniated disc and Straight leg raise worsens the condition while not affect with hyperpronation in a neutral leg position.
 Nerve conduction studies can be done to confirm the diagnosis and indicate the location of the entrapment.

 - Stress fracture– stress fractures around the medial malleolus can be ruled out with an x-ray.

 - Plantar fasciitis– Sometimes it is initially mistaken for plantar fasciitis which also causes pain from the inside heel and throughout the arch of the foot.
 Neural symptoms (such as tingling or numbness), as well as the location of tenderness, can help to easily distinguish between the conditions.

 - Pain on the medial aspect of the foot.

 - Pain worsens with dorsiflexion and eversion due to tension on the nerve.

 - Positive tinel’s sign behind the medial malleolus.

 - Rest: In the early phase, the best is to avoid all activities that induce pain.